• Free Shipping for orders over €49

 Samojede Hund steht vor einer Blumenwiese

-With its characteristic “smile”, the Samoyed delights dog-lovers around the world.
-Once used as a working dog and fluffy heating blanket by the nomadic Samoyedic peoples of Siberia, this dog is now a beloved family member.
-This affectionate dog with bright, luxurious fur keeps his people on their toes with his romping and stamina.
+The Samoyed is loved around the world for its characteristic ‘smile’.
+Once used as a working dog and fluffy source of warmth by the nomadic Samoyed people of Siberia, this four-legged friend is now a valued family companion.
+This sociable dog with a magnificent, light-coloured coat keeps its owners on the go with its active nature and stamina.

 Breed